Dalmatians have existed for hundreds of years and have played a variety of roles in human society.

-While generally speaking, we would not strongly recommend dog food formulas with high quantities of Grains or Potatoes; these may be a necessary evil for a Dalmatian with predisposed urinary issues who can not risk consuming large quantities of legumes.
+While we would not often strongly recommend dog food formulas with high quantities of Grains or Potatoes, these may be a necessary evil for a Dalmatian with predisposed urinary issues which can not risk consuming large quantities of legumes.

 The other notable inclusion in this list is that most of the typical meat ingredients, e.g., Chicken, Turkey, and Beef, are all medium-level Purine ingredients.